In this Article

 5. Influencing Factors

-Pregnancy tests performed either too early in the pregnancy or during the later half of the day you plan on taking the test can produce false negative pregnancy results.
+Pregnancy tests performed either too early in the pregnancy or during the latter half of the day you plan on taking the test can produce false negative pregnancy results.
 You can get the most accurate results by testing the first urine of the day.

 6. Infertility Treatments